-- (a) On or before October first of each year, each Operator and supplier of a Petroleum Gas Distribution System shall submit to the GPSU, information about the Petroleum Gas Distribution System.
-Any changes to such information shall be submitted to the GPSU not later than 30 calendar days after such change. - (b) Each Operator shall provide notice to the GPSU, at least 10 calendar days prior, if practicable, of planned: - (1) replacement, removal or addition of a container; or - (2) new Main or Service Line construction.

-- (c) Each Operator shall submit: - contact information, including cell phone numbers and email addresses for all personnel responsible for management or supervisory functions related to Petroleum Gas Distribution Systems located in Connecticut; - (2) a telephone number for reporting emergencies; and - (3) a current address for, and recipients of, official correspondence. - (d) Each Operator shall notify the GPSU as soon as practicable, but no later than 14 calendar days, following any changes to the information in subsection (c) of this section.
+- (a) Not later than October first of each year, each Operator and supplier of a Petroleum Gas Distribution System shall submit to the Authority, information about the Petroleum Gas Distribution System.
+Any change to such information shall be submitted to the Authority not later than 30 calendar days after such change. - (b) Each Operator shall provide notice to the Authority, at least 10 calendar days prior, if practicable, of planned: - (1) replacement, removal or addition of a container; or - (2) new Main or Service Line construction. - (c) Each Operator shall submit: - (1) contact information, including cell phone numbers and email addresses for all personnel of such Operator responsible for management or supervisory functions related to Petroleum Gas Distribution Systems located in this state; - (2) a telephone number for reporting emergencies; and - (3) a current address for, and recipients of, official correspondence. - (d) Each Operator shall notify the Authority as soon as practicable, but not later than 14 calendar days, following any change to the information submitted pursuant to subsection (c) of this section.